zeux/zeux.github.io/_posts/2015-07-23-approximating-slerp.md

 This function has a singularity at $a = 0$ (which corresponds to $q_0 = q_1$), so in practice $slerp$ is replaced by a simple linear interpolation as $q_0$ approaches $q_1$.
 In addition, because of quaternion double-cover - for each rotation there are two unit quaternions that represent it, $q$ and $-q$ - $slerp$ implementation has to account for that and negate one of the quaternions if $q_0 \cdot q_1$ is negative.

 The problem with $slerp$ is that it's expensive to compute.
-You have to evaluate four trigonometric functions; since they are usually implemented using a reduction step followed by a polynomial approximation with a relatively high power, this can get expensive.
+You have to evaluate four trigonometric functions; since they are usually implemented using a range reduction step followed by a polynomial approximation with a relatively high power, this can get expensive.
 We can try to replace them with simpler approximations that are less precise, but it's more efficient to solve this issue in a more direct way.

 One other way to interpolate quaternions is $nlerp$ - which is just a linear interpolation, followed by a renormalization step (as well as aforementioned negation to solve issues with double-cover).
 Here's how it can work: